EOSIO/eos/docs/01_nodeos/02_usage/00_nodapifiny-options.md

   --p2p-max-nodes-per-host arg (=1)     Maximum number of client nodes from any
                                         single IP address
-  --agent-name arg (="EOS Test Agent")  The name supplied to identify this node
+  --agent-name arg (="APIFINY Test Agent")  The name supplied to identify this node
                                         amongst the peers.
   --allowed-connection arg (=any)       Can be 'any' or 'producers' or
                                         'specified' or 'none'.
 If 'specified',